 - TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
-Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations.

-The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack.

-The RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.
+Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations. - 330 The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack. - 331 The RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.

-TORNADO-E ECC Cryptographic Library as part of Secure RSA/ECC/SHA library (optional)
+TORNADO-T ECC Cryptographic Library as part of Secure RSA/ECC/SHA library (optional)

-This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification, the ECDH secret key derivation, EdDSA25519 signature generation/verification and the X25519 secret key derivation.
-(FCS_COP.1/ECDSA, FCS_COP.1/ECDH, FCS_COP.1/X25519 and FCS_COP.1/EdDSA25519)

-TORNADO-E RSA/ECC/SHA library provides a set of functions to implement elliptic curve cryptographic algorithms.
-In particular, it provides some functions to implement the ECDSA signature generation/verification, the ECDH secret key derivation, EdDSA25519 signature generation/verification and the X25519 secret key derivation.
+- 332 This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification and the ECDH secret key derivation.
+(FCS_COP.1/ECDSA and FCS_COP.1/ECDH) - 333 TORNADO-T RSA/ECC/SHA library provides a set of functions to implement elliptic curve cryptographic algorithms.
+In particular, it provides some functions to implement the ECDSA signature generation/verification and the ECDH secret key derivation.